cokoy/test/README.md

 # test
-this project is just for testing
+this project is just for test